jboyens/grails-springcache/README.markdown

 	}

 If all the caches are hit the final rendered page will be composed of 3 separate cached sections.
 What is more, each individual section can be flushed without affecting the others so with some thought about how to compose your page and apply your caches you can optimise cache usage without delivering stale data to the user.

+### Example: annotations applied at class level

+The `@Cacheable` and `@CacheFlush` annotations can be applied at class level.
+This is more likely useful with `@Cacheable` but it is certainly possible to apply `@CacheFlush` at class level so that any action on that controller will flush a set of caches.
+Any annotation on an individual action will be applied in preference to an annotation at class level, so a class level annotation behaves like a default.
+An annotation at class level will work with dynamic scaffolded actions so you don't have to generate a concrete action in order to benefit from caching behaviour.

+	@Cacheable("albumControllerCache")
+	class AlbumController {

+		static scaffold = true // all dynamically scaffolded actions will be cached

+		@Cacheable("albumListCache")
+		def list = {
+			// ...
+		}

+		@CacheFlush(/album\w+Cache/)
+		def save = {
+			// ...
+		}

+		def show = {
+			// ...
+		}
+	}

+In this example:
+ * The _show_ action will use the default class level `@Cacheable` annotation and its page fragment will be cached in the _albumControllerCache_ cache.
+ * The _list_ action will not use the default as it specifies its own `@Cacheable` annotation and its content will be cached separately.
+ * The _save_ action uses a `@CacheFlush` and will therefore not be cached at all.
+ * Dynamically scaffolded actions (e.g. _edit_, _update_, etc.) will use the class level annotation and their results will be cached in the _albumControllerCache_ cache.

 ### Customising key generation for page fragment caching